LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 After this section, you will understand what kinds of data are processed in and provided by most of the health care settings and in biomedical research.

 ### 3.2.1 Personal vs. Non-personal Data
-According to the European General Data Protection Regulation (GDPR) “... ‘personal data’ means any information relating to an identified or identifiable natural person” [1].
+According to the European General Data Protection Regulation (GDPR) "... ‘personal data’ means any information relating to an identified or identifiable natural person" [1].
 Data on health and illness are mostly created as personal data.
 For example, a 12-lead electrocardiogram (ECG), data on physical/mental well-being and weight, the results of an echocardiography, or the activity data for a particular person like Mr. Russo (Sect.
-1.​4) are personal data.
+1.4) are personal data.
 Individuals’ health data belong to the most sensitive personal data on humans.

 By cumulating data, the relation to a single identifiable person can be reduced.